 When you enter the sign-up room, you’re given an Activity Card where you’ll write-down your selected activities for each period.
 Your Activity Card includes the list of your activities for the day.
 If you lose your Card, you can go to the ‘Happy Hut’ where our Elective Program Staff have copies of your activity selections.
 If you’re a ‘Junior’, your activities have already been selected, and your counselor escorts you and your cabinmates to those activities.

 Most kids relax during Rest Period.
 You can write letters, read, play quiet games & stuff like that.
-Many campers are scheduled to go to the Canteen (camp store) during Rest Period.
-Sometimes there are trip meetings held during Rest Period, where the trip’s procedures & safety rules are discussed.
+Many campers are scheduled to go to the Canteen (camp store), and others may be scheduled to call-back their parents at this time.
+Occassionally, meetings are held during Rest Period to review safety rules & procedures for upcoming trips.

 You’ll need to bring a softball mitt or baseball glove.
 If you plan to roller skate, we recommend bringing your own skates.
 (The camp has a limited supply of skates in certain sizes.)
-For all other activities, Cayuga provides the equipment you will need.
-Some campers prefer to bring their own tennis racket or horseback riding helmet - that’s ok, but remember to label each item with your name.
+For all other activities, Cayuga provides the necessary equipment you’ll need.
+We do not recommend bringing items like a skateboard, tennis racket or horseback riding helmet.
+You can’t lose it, if you don’t bring it!

 Yeah of course - Cayuga is a coed camp!
 The ‘day’ activities are coed, unless they involve physical contact.
 The ‘evening’ activities are also coed.
 Keep in mind the ‘10 Foot Rule’.
 This means that boys are not permitted within 10-feet of a girl’s cabin, and girls aren’t permitted within 10-feet of a boy’s cabin.

-If you are residing on Junior Campus this summer, and are eligible for Teen Campus next summer, you should sign-up for Rookie Day.
+If you are residing on Junior Campus this summer, and are eligible for Teen Campus next summer, we recommend you sign-up for Rookie Day.
 It’s your chance to spend a day on teenside to check it out.
 The morning program includes a tour of the Teen Campus facilities, like the cabins, dining hall, infirmary, rec center, art center, weight room, and a lot more.
 After the tour, you’ll sign-up for your electives with the teenagers and attend activities with them for the entire day.
-Rookie Day is voluntary.
+Rookie Day is voluntary for 12 & 13 year olds.

-To qualify for a rafting trip, you must pass Cayuga’s Deep Water Swim Test and Rafting Test, to demonstrate you’re a good swimmer and know how to properly paddle.
+To qualify for a rafting trip, you must pass Cayuga’s Deep Water Swim Test to demonstrate you’re a good swimmer.
 The Trip Director reviews the river safety rules & trip procedures with you before leaving camp.
 We will remind you at flagpole assemblies when the next trip is scheduled.
 The Delaware River is only 45 minutes from camp.
-It’s an exciting trip, and the natural surroundings are beautiful.
+It’s an exciting afternoon trip, and the natural surroundings are beautiful.

 Yes, you sure can!
 Join the Cayuga Pen Pal Club and correspond via email with other Cayuga kids.
 When you sign-up for the Club, and you’ll receive the Pen Pal Email Directory.
 This is a list of camper names (both new & returning) who joined the Club & are attending camp this summer.
 The Directory also includes each camper’s email address, grade after camp, and the camper’s session.
-Membership in the Camp Cayuga Pen Pal Club is voluntary and reserved for Cayuga campers only.
-If you sign-up, we expect you to reply to all Pen Pal emails you receive.
+Membership in the Pen Pal Club is for Cayuga campers only.
+If you sign-up, we expect you to reply to all Pen Pal emails.

 If you are entering 5th grade or higher, you’re old enough to play.
 The paintball fields have rolling hills, trees, bunkers, and open areas loaded with natural & man-made obstacles, like huge inflatables & sheds.
 You’ll get a paintball gun (semi-automatic), 300 pellets, and a face mask.
 The activity period is 2-3 hours.
-Cayuga sponsors an Annual Intercamp Paintball Championship Tournament at the end of each summer.
+Cayuga sponsors an Annual Intercamp Paintball Championship Tournament in July and August.
 Paintball is offered daily, it’s optional, and advance registration is required.

 If you really like horses and want to spend extra time at the Equestrian Center, you’re not alone!
 Many campers sign-up for an activity we call ‘Junior Stable Staff’.
-This is reserved for kids who want to help-out with chores like grooming, feeding, watering, walking-out the horses after a lesson, and mucking-out (only if you want to).
+This is a ‘horse care’ activity offered to kids who want to help-out with chores like grooming, feeding, watering, walking-out the horses after a lesson, and mucking-out (only if you want to).
 You can also sign-up for the ‘Petting Zoo’ activity and take care of our animals.
 They’re very friendly and cute!

-Yes, everyone is invited to ride in our Horse Shows.
+Everyone is invited to ride in our Horse Shows.
 There are no try-outs.
 The Horse Show classes are categorized by ability, so if you’re a beginner you’ll be riding in a class with other beginners.
-There are 3 Horse Shows this summer.
+There are 4 Horse Shows this summer.
 By the way, you can also sign-up for Horseback Overnights.
 They’re awesome!

 The Skate Park features straight grind rails, kinked grind rails, quarter pipes with rails, half-pipes, bank ramps with rails, roll-ins, wedges, spines, and a large half-pyramid with wedge jump combos and an angled flat ledge.
 There’s also a huge half-pipe measuring 40’ long, 20’ wide, 4’ high.
 Our ramps were built by Woodward Ramps & Rails and Hot Rails, two of the industry’s leaders for durability, ride-ability, and safety.

-Yes – Everyone can ride ATVs.
+Yes, everyone can ride ATVs.
 It doesn’t matter how old you are.
 What matters most is passing the ‘Safety Control Test’.
-The instructor will determine your physical & mental maturity, and evaluate your ability to manage the ATV and understand its operation.
-Once you pass, you can ride as often as you’d like.
+The instructor will determine your ability to manage the ATV and understand its operation.
+Once you pass, you can ride twice a week if you’d like.
 The ATVs are child-size 4-wheelers, and remain on the ATV track under the supervision of the activity instructors.
 You’ll be given a helmet, eye goggles, and safety pads.
 ATV Riding is offered daily, it’s optional, and advance registration is required.

 Extreme Sport Jumping is one of the wildest activities.
 It’s a large rig that combines a trampoline with a bungee cord.
 It has 4 separate trampolines, so 4 kids can be jumping at the same time.
 You’re hooked-up to a bungee cord that’s connected to a hydraulic lift.
 As you jump higher & higher, the hydraulic lift readjusts the height settings on the rig.
 With this safety feature, you can never over-stretch the bungee cord while jumping.
 It’s fun & safe!
 Imagine, the bungee cord can propel you 24 feet in the air!
 Wow, that’s crazy fun!